 - A hyphen ‘-’ to indicate no permissions.

 They will be presented in a certain way to show the settings for individual groups and users.
 From the menu on the FTP client, simply click Set Permissions to make the necessary changes.

 Using cPanel’s file manager is equally easy.
 Once inside the portal, you can click Change Permission to bring up a popup box that shows a number of checkboxes.
 From here, you simply need to tick and untick the right permissions for the appropriate users and groups in relation to each file and folder.

 When handling your WordPress site, there are a number of different file types and folders that may require alterations to the permissions for internal and external security measures.

 The WP-content folder houses the data relating to the themes, plugins, and uploads to your WordPress account.
 Editing the files within this folder will significantly impact the website, making it a target for prospective hackers.

 Setting the permission of the folder so that only the owner can write and execute permissions is vital.

-To do this, set the folder permissions to 755, and the files inside to 644 will provide the right protection against unauthorized access.
+To do this, set the wp-content folder permissions to 755 and the files inside to 644 to provide the right protection against unauthorized access.